GuavaKhan/acropolis/README.md

 Tasks
 ------
 Tue 11/18: Everyone is assigned a feature.
 Research it and present findings.
+Don't need data right now, just need explanation of how to use it.